k2-fsa/text_search/README.txt

       text: np.ndarray  # the text, a 1-d array, probably a sequence of bytes but could be uint32 representing utf-32.
                         # Note: this text array is 'owned' here so it can be modified by the user.
       pos: np.ndarray  # the text position in the original source for each element of the text.
 Of type uint32;
-      src: Union[int, np.ndarray]   # the source-text index for each element of the text.
+      doc: Union[int, np.ndarray]   # the document index for each element of the text.
                                     # the np.ndarray would be of type uint32.
       sources: TextSource  # for reference, the list of available text sources that this text might come from.